A Tutorial on 5G Positioning: 5G Positioning: History, Present, and Future

 In June 2021, at the \ac{3GPP} \ac{RAN} Rel-18 Workshop, the concept of \textit{5G Advanced} was proposed with the aim of paving the way for \ac{6G}.
 Rel-18 is expected to bring further enhancements over the previous releases and introduce more intelligence into the wireless cellular network, with pervasive \ac{AI} solutions spread over different network layers~\cite{burghal_comprehensive_2020}.
 The main focus of Rel-18 is to enhance network energy savings, coverage, mobility support, \ac{MIMO} evolution, multicast and broadcast service, and positioning~\cite{lin_overview_2022}.
 Related to positioning, it should accommodate for \ac{CPP}, a \ac{GNSS}-native technology capable of reaching cm-level accuracy~\cite{chen_carrier_2022, 9977723} but limited to outdoor applications, adapting the already standardized signals.
+Open challenges and potential solutions for indoor scenarios are provided in~\cite{10475845}.
 At the same time, Rel-18 will support \ac{LPHAP} requirements and positioning functionalities for \ac{RedCap} \acp{UE}.
-Lastly, Rel-18 reports the requirements for \ac{SL} positioning and the implementation of ad-hoc \ac{SL} signals based on \ac{PRS} and \ac{SRS}, called \ac{SL}-\ac{PRS} and \ac{SL}-\ac{SRS}~\cite{tr138859}.
-The freezing date for Rel-18 is scheduled for 2024.
-Then, the timeline of standardization bodies will periodically foresee new releases, starting with Rel-19 (work activities opened since mid-2021~\cite{ts122261}) and proceeding over advanced standards defining the evolution of cellular networks.
+Moreover, the enhanced support for \ac{AI} and \ac{ML} solutions is driving researchers to revolutionize beam management through spatial and temporal prediction, as well as to improve positioning directly (e.g., fingerprinting) or by using \ac{ML} models to infer and refine measurements \cite{tr138843,alawieh20235g}.
+Lastly, Rel-18 reports the requirements for \ac{SL} positioning and the implementation of ad-hoc \ac{SL} signals based on \ac{PRS} and \ac{SRS}, called \ac{SL}-\ac{PRS}~\cite{tr138859}.